shaunak-badani/Re-Vise/README.md

 ### Table of Contents

 * `Concepts` : Snippets of code, explaining important concepts in React.
-* `StyledComponents` : web app showing how to use the same, in one component.
+* `StylingComponents` : web app showing how to use different ways of scoping styles to their components.